 Love of the mountains

 Wolf Bauer joined a Scout Troop at the same time that he enrolled as a freshman at Lincoln High School, Seattle, in 1927.
 Wolf was greatly influenced by the Scoutmaster who took the boys on nature hikes and caused Wolf’s love of mountains to develop even further.
 At age 17 in 1929, Wolf Bauer was one of three Boy Scouts in Seattle who were awarded memberships in The Mountaineers, which gave him more opportunities to join skiing and climbing expeditions.
 He already had a basic foundation in these skills from his Bavarian childhood.
-Skiing and mountain-climbing were just beginning to develop as sports in the United States.
+Skiing and mountain-climbing were just beginning to develop as sports in the United States at that time.

 Starting a tradition of climbing practice on the Big Rock